the magdalen with the smoking flame georges de la tour 1636

 whose fates we've sealed into living in rubble.

-an elder waves his hand,
+an elder waves a hand,

 hasn't seen dust in a generation.